New Pokemon Snap: Explore The Pokemon World

 Banned Pokemon

 Each tier and format has banned Pokemon.
-It depends on what tier you’re in and the rule sets in place, but general Pokemon in tiers above the one you are playing in are banned for being too powerful to play in that tier.
+It depends on the tier you’re in and the rule sets in place, but general Pokemon in tiers above the one you are playing in are banned because they are too powerful to play in that tier.

 If you pick from the lower tiers, you’ll have fewer Pokemon to choose from, so you’ll have to get creative.
 Meanwhile, in higher tiers, you’ll have access to the Pokemon in that tier and those below in lower tiers.
-Thus, you have more variety and the option of using Pokemon from lower tiers to spice up your strategy.
+Thus, you have more variety and can use Pokemon from lower tiers to spice up your strategy.

 Most legendaries and several mythical Pokemon with high stats are banned from every tier, but Ubers and some are even prohibited there.
 The only format that permits all Pokemon is Anything Goes, but that comes at the cost of most teams comprising the same all-powerful Pokemon with little variety.